Lukasdias/FableJS-SonOfSun/README.md

 - Title theme
     - The Legend of Zelda Ocarina Of Time
 - Forest Interlude
-    - Donkey Kong Coutry 2(David Wise)
+    - Donkey Kong Coutry 2
 - Zora´s Domain
     - The Legend of Zelda Ocarina of Time(Koji Kondo)
 - Soul of Cinder OST